Why Do Dogs Fart? Causes and Remedies for Dog Flatulence

 These tablets are not likely to be effective because the charcoal-binding sites are filled on the journey from mouth to colon, so by the time the tablet gets to the gas-forming large bowel bacteria, it has essentially already been used up.

 This product may control the volume of gas produced, but not the odor.
 It’s an anti-foaming agent that reduces gas bubbles.
 This may be helpful at reducing our dog’s gas discomfort, but not the stench or whatever is causing it.

 Pancreatic enzyme supplementation:

-It is unlikely that these extra digestive enzymes would help a pet in the absence of actual exocrine pancreatic insufficiency.
+It is unlikely that these extra digestive enzymes would help a dog in the absence of actual exocrine pancreatic insufficiency.
 Furthermore, this treatment is relatively expensive for something that may only be slightly helpful.

 Dr. Shea Cox, DVM, CVPP, CHPV

 Dr. Shea Cox is the founder of BluePearl Pet Hospice and is a global leader in animal hospice and palliative care.
 With a focus on technology, innovation and education, her efforts are changing the end-of-life landscape in veterinary medicine.